 For minority interest, financial reporting occurs only when the major company prepares a separate set of financial statements and consolidated financial documents.
 Adjustments in the minority interest take place when the major company owns a less than 100% stake in the minor company.

 In terms of profit and loss account, minority interest is that part of consolidated profit and loss that comes under ordinary activities after taxation.
-According to IFRS regulations, minority stake falls under equity.
+According to IFRS regulations, the minority stake falls under equity.
 However, in the US, GAAP imposes slightly relaxed rules on reporting.

 GAAP allows minority interest to be shown under the equity or liability section.
 On a balance sheet, minority interest is shown as a separate line item.
-In such a way, users of the financial statement can see clearly all the controlling interests in the parent company.
+In such a way, users of the financial statement can clearly see all the controlling interests in the parent company.
 Users can make informed choices based on the comparison of patterns in the different minor companies.